kyleyiyang/My-Net-Work/README.md

 4. The user can find other members in the network and add/drop members as friends;
 5. Members can send public or private messages to others;
 6. The user can log out;
-7. The process is under session control.
+7. The process is under session control;
+8. Live search;
+9. If there is a new message, the server will send a reminder email to the member.

 *need to load setup.php to connect to database prior to running any other files.